Limited principle of omniscience: Definitions

 It can be proved constructively that the law of the excluded middle implies LPO, and LPO implies LLPO.
 However, none of these implications can be reversed in typical systems of constructive mathematics.

+Terminology

 The term "omniscience" comes from a thought experiment regarding how a mathematician might tell which of the two cases in the conclusion of LPO holds for a given sequence $(a_i)$.
 Answering the question "is there a $k$ with $a_k=1$?" negatively, assuming the answer is negative, seems to require surveying the entire sequence.
 Because this would require the examination of infinitely many terms, the axiom stating it is possible to make this determination was dubbed an "omniscience principle" by Bishop (1967).

+Variants

+Logical versions

+The two principles can be expressed as purely logical principles, by casting it in terms of decidable predicates on the naturals.
+I.e. $P$ for which $\forall n.
+P(n)\lor \neg P(n)$ does hold.

+The lesser principle corresponds to a predicate version of that De Morgan's law that does not hold intuitionistically, i.e. the distributivity of negation of a conjunction.